Lance52259/hcbp-scripts-lint/rules/introduction.md

 ### IO (Input/Output) - Input and Output Definition Rules
 These rules check variable and output definition and usage standards to ensure module interface clarity and consistency.

+### SC (Security Code) - Security Best Practices Rules
+These rules enforce security best practices and prevent common security vulnerabilities in Terraform code.
+They focus on preventing runtime errors and ensuring safe handling of potentially empty arrays, lists, and other data structures.

 ---

 ## ST (Style/Format) Rule Details